Healthy Smiles Healthy Hearts™ Recognition Program

 HCO with Ipad

-All oral health sites should register with the American Heart Association’s® Healthy Smiles, Healthy Hearts™ Recognition Program, whether they would like to submit for Heart Health Champion Participation recognition or not.
-Registrants will have access to the latest program information, tools, communications, and resources.
+All oral health sites should register with the American Heart Association’s® Healthy Smiles, Healthy Hearts™ Recognition Program, whether they would like to perform the data attestation for recognition or not.
+However, those sites that register will have access to the latest program information, tools, communications, and resources.

 Data Submission Photo